-Students in 7th and 10th grade will participate in a vision and hearing screening.
+Students in 7th and 10th grade are required to participate in a vision and hearing screening.
 The vision and hearing screening will be conducted at the same time.
 If nothing unusual is found, the parent/guardian will not be contacted unless otherwise directed.
 If the student does not pass the vision/hearing screening, they will require a follow up with their physician.
-The school nurse will contact the parent/guardian and a referral will be made by the school nurse and sent to the student's physician.
+The school nurse will contact the caregiver/guardian and a referral will be made by the school nurse and sent to the student's physician.
+If a caregiver/guardian chooses to have the student's physician complete these screenings, documentation must be provided to Anchor Academy.